kolloch/zack/README.md

-# zack
+# Zack Build

-Build system experiment.
+A build system experiment which is currently vaporware.